manalynx/100-days-of-code/log.md

 1- Half way doing the test’s project “Survey Form “ at freeCodeCamp.\
 2- Dived more into SCC.

+**Thoughts**:\
-**Thoughts** The test was asking us to do a survey form for any thing following specific instruction.It asks us to style it our way .I did simple styling to it and that was fun.
+The test was asking us to do a survey form for any thing following specific instruction.It asks us to style it our way .I did simple styling to it and that was fun.

 **Link(s) to work**
 1- [cafe Survey Form ](https://manalynx.github.io/survey-form/)